-This work is supported by the Spanish MICINN with grant PID2020-113406GB-I00. Ş. K. thanks Ankara University and the warm hospitality of the Department of Theoretical Physics of the University of Valladolid, where this work has been carried out.
+This study was supported by MCIN with funding from European Union NextGenerationEU (PRTR-C17.I1) and Consejeria de Educacion from JCyL through QCAYLE project, as well as PID2020-113406GB-I0 project by MCIN of Spain. Ş. K. thanks Ankara University and the warm hospitality of the Department of Theoretical Physics of the University of Valladolid, where this work has been carried out.
 L. S. appreciates the support of CONICET to develop this work at the University of Valladolid.